Heistergand/fanfields2/README.md

 # Fan Fields 2
-An INGRESS fan field planner plugin for IITC
+An INGRESS fan field planner plugin for IITC and IITCm.

-~~I finished playing INGRESS a long time ago. [...]
+~~I finished playing INGRESS a long time ago. [...]~~

 I'm back in.